BillJr99/Ursinus-CS376/_pages/Projects/proj-booting.md

 `kvm -curses -drive file=local.qcow2 -redir tcp:2222::22`

+### Building and Booting a Kernel From your Local Computer

-In addition, you can boot your kernel directly from your local computer (without having to clone, build, run `make install` and run `update-grub` on the virtual machine) by adding these two parameters to the `kvm` command:
+It is faster to compile the kernel from your local computer rather than through the virtual machine.
+You can boot your kernel directly from your local computer (without having to clone, build, run `make install` and run `update-grub` on the virtual machine) by adding these two parameters to the `kvm` command:

 `-kernel arch/x86_64/boot/bzImage -append 'root=/dev/hda1 ro'`